 b) How to deal with non-commercial organizations that may be incorporated as corporations for insurance or liability purposes?

 This Charter category generated a significant amount of discussion within the WG, primarily due to the lack of a clear definition or distinction as to what might constitute “commercial” and “non-commercial” purposes, uses and organizations.
 Concern was also expressed over whether enquiring into the “use” of a domain name might implicate content issues.
 The WG’s Initial Report contained two views on this question, for which public comment was solicited to assist the WG in developing its final recommendations.
+This Final Report represents the WG’s consensus on this question following its review of the public comments received.

 The WG’s final recommendations on the questions in this Category C can be found in Section 7.